Webcam not showing up? View it on the EarthCam website.

 Construction continues under the category of “construction of critical or strategic infrastructure” in Governor Inslee’s recent proclamation.

 In response to the COVID-19 impacts on our community, City Hall remains closed to comply with the Public Health – Seattle & King County recommendations and the “Stay Home, Stay Healthy” order from the Governor’s office.

-The speed limit has been reduced to 25 MPH throughout the work zone for the safety of both the public and the construction team.
+The speed limit has been reduced to 25 MPH throughout the work zone for the safety of the public and construction team.

-- This speed limit applies 24/7 and will be enforced by the Kenmore Police Department.
+- This speed limit applies 24/7 in both directions.

 - If you see vehicles speeding through the work zone, please contact the City of Kenmore Police Department’s non-emergency phone line at 206-296-3311.